SoapyDev/PictuRust/README.md

 ### Performance

 #### Software & Material
-The results will depend largely on the machine and the os.
+The results will depend largely on the machine and the OS.
 For comparaison here are the specs used for this test suite.

 OS: Fedora 38 - 6.4.14-200.fc38.x86_64